The European Innovative Teaching Award

 • Teachers’ agency as innovators

-• Teachers’ competences
+• Teachers’ skills and competences

 • Teachers’ cooperation and peer learning